 In addition, I am working on a study of trans-European Jewish petitioning practices during the Holocaust.
 Throughout German-controlled Europe, tens of thousands of Jewish community officials, ordinary members, Jewish converts to Christianity, and other men and women of partial Jewish heritage submitted entreaties to redress grievances and request support, for example, for an exemption from pending deportations.
 They approached ministerial bureaucracies in the capitals, regional administrative agencies, heads of state, leaders of ruling fascist parties, and even the Christian Churches.
 My work demonstrates how Jewish communities and families established widespread transnational networks that critically informed their petitions and played a crucial role in the petitioners' struggle for survival.

-In recent years, I've been a visiting research fellow at the Simon Dubnow Institute for Jewish History and Culture at Leipzig University, the German Historical Institute, Washington, D.C., the Centre for Contemporary History (ZZF) in Potsdam, and the Center for Advanced Holocaust Studies at the United States Holocaust Memorial Museum, Washington, D.C.
+In recent years, I've been a visiting faculty member in the Department of Philosophy at De La Salle University in Manila, Philippines, and a visiting research fellow at the Simon Dubnow Institute for Jewish History and Culture at Leipzig University, the German Historical Institute, Washington, D.C., the Centre for Contemporary History (ZZF) in Potsdam, Germany, and the Center for Advanced Holocaust Studies at the United States Holocaust Memorial Museum, Washington, D.C.

 As an ardent supporter of transatlantic scholarly exchanges, I have been active in a number of American and German professional organizations and networks.
 Currently, I am co-organizing the Seventh Annual Southeast German Studies Consortium Workshop that will bring together American and German Germanists in Davidson and Charlotte in March 2014.
 At Davidson College, I also take students – mostly in connection with my Holocaust seminar – on research excursions to archives, research centers, and genocide memorials in the United States, Germany, and Poland.